 If you like sprouts on salads and sandwiches, add a little water to wheat berries and you can grow your own wheat sprouts.

 Why are wheat berries part of “A Healthy Kitchen”?

 Since the wheat kernel is left intact, virtually none of the nutrients are stripped away.
 A cup of cooked wheat berries has about 300 calories and is packed with fiber, protein, and iron.
 Tasty sprouts are loaded with vitamin E, a cell-protecting antioxidant, and magnesium, which is good for healthy bones and muscles.

 Where do you purchase wheat berries?

 Look for wheat berries at a health food store or in the natural foods section of your local supermarket.
 If you purchase your wheat berries from a bin, be sure to ask the store manager how often the grains are changed out.
-I purchase organic wheat berries at my local natural foods store, and they’re changed quite regularly, making them fresher than packaged varieties.
+You may want to purchase organic wheat berries at a local natural foods store, and if they have been changed quite regularly, it makes them fresher than packaged varieties.

 Each bag of the Palouse Brand has a code to identify which field the whet berries were grown and what the harvest date.
 They handle everything from growing, harvesting, trucking, processing, bagging, and shipping.

 From 4 Generations Organic, these are organic hard red winter wheat-Ruby Lee.
 These are a sweet and nutty flavor that are great for baking and milling.